-Existing Laneway Southwest of Subject Site: Following the introduction of the proposed development, conditions over the existing laneway situated to the southwest are predicted to be suitable for sitting during the summer, becoming suitable for standing, or better, throughout the remainder of the year.
-The noted conditions are considered acceptable.
+Existing Parking Lots South, Southwest, and West of Subject Site: Prior to the introduction of the proposed development, wind comfort conditions over the parking lots situated to the south, southwest, and west of the subject site are predicted to be suitable for sitting during the summer, becoming suitable for a mix of sitting and standing throughout the remainder of the year.
+The noted conditions remain unchanged following the introduction of the proposed development.
+As such, wind conditions with the proposed development are considered acceptable.